hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 ## Developing achievements for PPSSPP

-Achievements are best developed with emulators supporting so-called RAIntegration.
+Achievements are best developed with emulators supporting something called [RAIntegration](https://github.com/RetroAchievements/RAIntegration).
 PPSSPP does not yet do that, unfortunately, so your best bet is still RetroArch.

-RAIntegration support may be added to PPSSPP in the future.
+RAIntegration support will be added to PPSSPP in the future, but I can't give a timeframe - things are in flux with regards to RAIntegration vs rcheevos, and I don't want to implement a solution that will become outdated.

 ## How do I register?